-- Parents will be notified if there are has been a case of a contagious disease in school.
-The definition of what is notifiable will be based upon advice from the school nurse, doctor or medical service. - Parents will be notified by letter if there is a case of head infestation in their child's class.
-Parents will then be expected to check their child's hair and treat if necessary. - Children should not come to school if they are unwell.
-Normally they would be expected to complete a course of treatment before returning to school. - It will not normally be possible to make arrangements to allow children to stay in side at lunchtime or playtime.
+- Parents will be notified by letter if there is a case of head lice infestation in their child's class.
+Parents will then be expected to check their child's hair and treat if necessary. - It will not normally be possible to make arrangements to allow children to stay in side at lunchtime or playtime.
 However if a child has recently had an operation or has a limb in plaster but can undertake normal curriculum activities arrangements may be put into place at the discretion of the Headteacher.
-The Headteacher will need to be satisfied as to the safety of the child and other children and as to whether any special arrangements are practical.
-If a child cannot return to school, tuition will need to be arranged through the Hospital School. - Children with a specific long term medical or physical condition may well need to be regarded as having special needs.
+The Headteacher will need to be satisfied as to the safety of the child and other children and as to whether any special arrangements are practical. - Children with a specific long term medical or physical condition may well need to be regarded as having special needs.
 The SENCO will need to be informed and may place the child on the schools register of special needs.
 Appropriate provision can then be ensured. - In all matters relating to the health of children it will be necessary to decide if illness or injury will inhibit or prevent a child from undertaking his/her normal learning activities.
 If this is deemed to be the case the child would be better off at home until fit to return to school.
 If a child has been taken home during the day by a parent at the request of the school, he/she should not return until the following day at the earliest.
-We recognise the difficulties that this may place upon working parents, but feel strongly that the health and well-being of the child is paramount.
+We recognise the difficulties that this may place upon working parents but feel strongly that the health and well-being of the child is paramount.